 It’s that time of year again, time for brands and online retailers to start prepping for the annual Amazon Prime Day – one of the largest online shopping events in the world.
 In 2018, the 36-hour shopping event broke all records, with Amazon shoppers spending a record total of 4.2 billion USD.
 Amazon sellers alone brought in an astonishing one billion in revenue within the first 24 hours of the event.

 “We’re absolutely thrilled – our daily sales increased by over 500 times on Prime Day.”

 —Victor Chang, Furbo

-This July, millions of eager shoppers from all around the world will once again flock to Amazon Marketplace in search of great deals on all types of products.
-For sellers, the event presents an opportunity to capitalize on a huge influx in traffic.
+On July 15th at 2:59 am, millions of eager shoppers from all around the world will once again flock to Amazon Marketplace in search of great deals on all types of products.
+For sellers, this year’s 48-hour shopping event presents an opportunity to capitalize on a huge influx in traffic.
 Amazon, however, is crowded with sellers, which means in order to get the most out of Prime Day, you need to have a strong strategy set in place.
 So what can you do?

 Here are five powerful tactics to supercharge your Prime Day strategy and – ultimately – sell more products:

 In order to take full advantage of Prime Day traffic, you need to maximize your product visibility.
 One of the best ways to do this is through leveraging Amazon ads.
 In particular, Sponsored Products, Sponsored Brands, and Amazon Stores.

 One of the best ways to stand out from the crowd on Amazon Prime Day is by running Sponsored Products ads.
 These keyword-targeted, pay-per-click ads can help skyrocket product visibility by securing your product a prominent placement within search results.